“Hello There, We’ve Been Waiting for You!”

 The very next day, on April 1, 1950, Ralph Edwards flew in with his wife Barbara, members of his staff, and press crews to conduct the 10 year anniversary broadcast of the game show “Truth or Consequences” from the City of Truth or Consequences.
 The event and the city received an avalanche of nationwide publicity.
 Since the event occurred on April Fool’s Day, many assumed it was a practical joke!

 Since the first celebration, an annual observance known as Truth or Consequences Fiesta has been held in Truth or Consequences (known to locals as T or C ).
 Edwards promised to come back for the first Fiesta but ended up returning year after year.
 To help celebrate the occasion, Ralph and Barbara Edwards also brought Hollywood stars with them as their guests.
 Hence each FIESTA offered an exciting lineup of Hollywood talent including Richard Dawson, James Drury, Jayne Mansfield, Denver Pyle, Anne B. Davis, Amanda Blake, Jamie Farr, Jeannie C. Riley, and Peter Blake.

-Ralph Edwards died in November of 2005, but his spirit lives on as TorC celebrates "Ralph Edwards Day" every April 1st, and continues to hold its annual Fiesta the first weekend in May.
+Ralph Edwards died in November of 2005, but his spirit lives on as TorC celebrates “Ralph Edwards Day” every April 1st, and continues to hold its annual Fiesta the first weekend in May.
 An array of memorabilia from the days when Ralph came to town is available for viewing at the Ralph Edwards Room inside the Geronimo Springs Museum on Main in downtown T or C.